The International Arbitration Review: Romania

 Public policy as a ground for the annulment of arbitral awards

 On another occasion, the Bucharest Court of Appeal had to decide whether the fact that the arbitral tribunal had not played an active role in the arbitral proceedings could amount to a breach of the Romanian public policy.
 The claimant argued that the arbitral tribunal failed to analyse several issues relevant to the validity of the agreement subject to the dispute, and also failed to take evidence in this respect.
-In the claimant's view, this was equal to a breach of the duty to take all the legal means to find out the truth in the case – known also as the court's active role – which is considered a fundamental principle of law in Romania and would be applicable to arbitration as well.39 The Court dismissed the setting aside claim, ruling that the arbitration is not focused on finding the truth, but rather on an assessment of the parties' arguments, and therefore the arbitrator's lack of an active role does not infringe public policy.40
+In the claimant's view, this was equal to a breach of the duty to take all the legal means to find out the truth in the case – known also as the court's active role – which is considered a fundamental principle of law in Romania and would be applicable to arbitration as well.46 The court dismissed the setting aside claim, ruling that the arbitration is not focused on finding the truth, but rather on an assessment of the parties' arguments, and therefore the arbitrator's lack of an active role does not infringe public policy.47

 The provisions on the statute of limitations are frequently invoked as public policy grounds in setting aside claims, but the Bucharest Court of Appeal has not accepted these arguments under the current law, which allows the parties to change the limitation terms and their course.
-For example, it decided recently that a violation of the provisions regarding the suspension and interruption of the limitation term could not justify the setting aside of an award.41
+For example, it decided recently that a violation of the provisions regarding the suspension and interruption of the limitation term could not justify the setting aside of an award.48

 Recognition and enforcement of foreign arbitral awards

 In terms of exequatur proceedings, the Bucharest Court of Appeal clarified that an award has to be recognised as it was granted and that the exequatur court cannot change the currency of the amounts mentioned in an award.
-In the case in question, the amount in the award was expressed in euros, while the first instance court had converted it into lei in the decision on recognition and enforcement.44
+In the case in question, the amount in the award was expressed in euros, while the first instance court had converted it into lei in the decision on recognition and enforcement.52

 In addition, over the past year, the Romanian courts have dealt with the issue of the improper service of an arbitral award in the context of it being sent to the address of the party's attorney after the attorney–client relationship had been terminated.
-The defendant argued that since the award was not properly served, the exequatur claim was premature.
-The Court denied this objection, holding that the defendant had not notified the arbitral tribunal about the change of its attorney before the communication of the award.
-Further, although such a notification was sent after the communication of the award, it still lacked any relevance as it referred only to the proceedings regarding the counterclaim and did not show the place where the procedural acts or the arbitral award were to be communicated from then on.45
+The defendant argued that because the award was not properly served, the exequatur claim was premature.
+The court denied this objection, holding that the defendant had not notified the arbitral tribunal about the change of its attorney before the communication of the award.
+Further, although such a notification was sent after the communication of the award, it still lacked any relevance as it referred only to the proceedings regarding the counterclaim and did not show the place where the procedural acts or the arbitral award were to be communicated from then on.53

 Insolvency proceedings and arbitration